rinnechan/searching-engine/README.md

 # Auditor Agent: Hybrid Searching Engine

 An agentic search and auditing system built with a dual-model architecture.
 The system utilizes a **Supervisor** to manage logic and a **Worker** to handle information retrieval and processing.
 It supports seamless switching between high-performance **Cloud** models and privacy-focused **Local** models.
+It is built to search trade compliance, it is powered by STCCED 2022 but you can use whatever dataset you have.

 ---